JonnyVR1/WGSB/README.md

 	<img alt="Android app on Google Play" src="https://raw.github.com/JonnyXDA/WGSB/master/art/WGSB-Feature.png" />
 </a>

-Android Application for students at Wirral Grammar Boys school to keep up-to-date with news, topical information, events and to store their timetable and receive important alerts.
+Android Application for students studying at Wirral Grammar Boys school to keep up-to-date with news, topical information, events and to store their timetable and receive important alerts.

 ---
 ### ★ Features ★

 - Material Design
-- View school News, Topical Information, Calendar Events
+- View School News, Topical Information, Calendar Events
 - Input and view your Timetable
 - 2 Timetable widgets allowing you to view your timetable direct from your home screen
 - Receive push notifications from the school in case of emergencies